Kajo722/ExoTravel/README.md

 # This is a portfolio project of a website ExoTravel build using with Node and Express.
 This is mainly a backend application with minimal frontend implementation.
-App is hosted on heroku:
+App is hosted on heroku.

 Main features of project:
 - Node with Express as backend server;